-To achieve a beautiful white smile, the clinical beauty aesthetician uses teeth whitening because it lightens or removes surface stains and discolouration caused by exposure to tobacco or darkly pigmented foods and beverages, such as wine, coffee and tea.
+To achieve a beautiful white smile, the orthodontist uses teeth whitening because it lightens or removes surface stains and discolouration caused by exposure to tobacco or darkly pigmented foods and beverages, such as wine, coffee and tea.

 There are numerous ways to whiten your teeth, and there’s no one right way.
 Your results will depend on your natural tooth colour, the type and degree of staining you have, and the type of whitening method you choose.